-Prerequisites: Prepracticum, all initial licensure courses, Pass all teacher tests required by Massachusetts (or your own state) for this license.
+150 hours.
+Prerequisites: Pre-practicum, pass all initial licensure courses; pass all teacher tests required by Massachusetts (or your own state) for this license.
 Practicum Seminar required concurrently: MAT791.

-The practicum hours must be in the role and at the level of the license sought, under a cooperating practitioner with the appropriate license, with Cambridge College supervision.
+The practicum hours must be in the role and at the level of the license sought under a Cooperating Practitioner with the appropriate license, with Cambridge College supervision.
 The Practicum experience provides student mathematics teachers the opportunity to gain insights into the profession and to master the current Professional Standards for Teachers by working with young people in public schools and classrooms.
 Students work with the guidance and support of an experienced educator and by observing his/her instructional and classroom management strategies in action.
-Students develop instructional strategies for a variety of learning formats, appropriate curriculum materials for the elementary level, classroom management skills, strategies for creating a learning environment that fosters an appreciation of diversity and interactive learning.
+Students develop instructional strategies for a variety of learning formats, align lesson plans with the Massachusetts Curriculum Frameworks, grade-level appropriate curriculum materials, classroom management skills, strategies for creating a learning environment that fosters an appreciation of diversity and interactive learning.
 Students reflect on their own professional growth and examine theory through actual classroom practice.
 An Exit Performance Portfolio documents their experiences.

-MAT791 Practicum Seminar in Mathematics Teaching -2 credits
+MAT791 Practicum Seminar: Mathematics - 3 credits